pnp/List-Formatting/column-samples/promotedstate-demote-news/README.md

-# Demote News to Site Page
+# Demote News to Site Page | Promote Site Page to News

 ## Summary
 In the Site Pages library, there is a Promoted State column.
 Depending on the value stored in this column, you can identify whether it is a site page or a news page.
 The correspondence between the value and page type is as follows.